EMU circulation planning for Silesian Railways: case study and a quantum approach: Introduction

+Pan et al.~\cite{PAN2024} advance this topic further by addressing the planning of flexible train compositions under stochastic passenger demand.
+Demand uncertainty is practically important in railway transport, since the actual number of passengers may differ from expected values.
+The authors use Benders' decomposition, which makes it possible to divide a large-scale mixed-integer problem into more manageable parts.
+Their work is important because it combines flexible train composition, demand-oriented planning, and uncertainty.
+At the same time, it shows that more realistic demand modelling often requires advanced decomposition methods and longer computational times.
+Their model applies to a metro line where stochastic passenger demand can bear significant relevance.
+In our case the demands can be predicted to a sufficient extent, not necessitating the overhead implied by stochastic methods.

+The works of Pan et al.~\cite{PAN2023, PAN2024} are the closest ILP-based analogues in terms of problem structure (flexible composition and demand), but the joint-timetabling assumption makes them a different problem.
+Our paper's fixed-timetable assumption is a conscious pragmatic choice that keeps the model tractable for the regional operator — one research gap our paper addresses.

+Heuristic and metaheuristic methods are also used to solve computationally demanding integrated problems.
+Perhaps the most recent contribution that considers flexible compositions is by Bao et al.~\cite{BAO2025} who use simulated annealing to address a real-world metro case study.
+They also have demand-oriented capacity constraints, but no constraints on crews.
+Like the quantum and quantum-inspired solvers we employ for QUBO instances, simulated annealing methods do not provide proof of optimality, but they can be practically useful in situations where it is important to obtain a good solution within a reasonable time.
+Their results often depend on algorithm parameter settings, the quality of the proposed neighborhoods, and the way the solution space is searched.

-Exact methods can also handle large-scale rolling stock planning problems.
-Gao et al.~\cite{GAO2022} develop a branch-and-price algorithm based on an event-node rotation network for weekly planning in high-speed rail.
-In their formulation, nodes represent operational events such as trip starts and ends, maintenance activities, or idle periods, while arcs encode possible transitions between these events, capturing the flow of train units through different operational states.
-The resulting graph is then encoded as an ILP, where binary decision variables select the arcs that form feasible weekly rotations.
-An important contribution in a similar direction is the hypergraph-based formulation of Borndörfer et al.~\cite{Borndorfer2021}, where train rotations are modelled jointly with feasible multi-unit compositions under platform-length, orientation, and maintenance restrictions.
-Hyperarcs represent admissible compositions of multiple train units, and the optimization is solved by a hierarchical column-generation scheme that progresses from coarse to fine levels of detail.
+Exact graph-based methods provide a complementary perspective.
+Gao et al.~\cite{GAO2022} develop a branch-and-price algorithm based on a rotation network of event nodes for weekly planning in high-speed railway transport.
+In their formulation, nodes represent operational events, such as train starts and ends, maintenance activities, or idle periods, while arcs encode possible transitions between these events and capture the flow of train units between different operational states.
+The resulting graph is then encoded as an ILP model, in which binary decision variables select arcs forming feasible weekly rotations.
+The arc/rotation-network structure is related to our graph/hyper-arc model, but their weekly horizon introduces cyclic rotation structure that requires branch-and-price; our acyclic daily model avoids this.
+They do not have demand-driven capacities.